 Does this sound familiar to you too?

 I should have known that I was burning out and barely holding it together.
-After all I was spending my evenings sitting for 3-4 hours on my bedroom in front of the heater during Melbourne winters, doing nothing but staring into space.
-Or that it wasn’t normal that I would be rational and calm during an end-of-day debrief with an overseas teammate yet have my face wet with tears, or that both my hands would shake when I tried to explain what I was going through with my closest confidants.
+After all, I was spending my evenings sitting for 3-4 hours in my bedroom in front of the heater during Melbourne winters, doing nothing but staring into space.
+Or that it wasn’t normal that I would be rational and calm during an end-of-day debrief with an overseas teammate yet have my face wet with tears, or that both my hands would shake when I tried to explain with my closest confidants what I was going through.

 Today, that feeling of being rushed, anxious, and stressed is now replaced by a sense of flow.
 I wake up earlier (5:30 AM), my pace of work is less frantic, and oddly enough, I’m the most productive I have ever been in my life.
 The franticness has been replaced with a calmness, and the stress has been replaced with a stillness.
 I feel even-keel in my approach, and I walk into the office knowing exactly what needs to be done every day, every week and every month.
 It’s a feeling that is both incredible and powerful.

 So what’s the secret?
 The truth is that there is no real big complicated secret.
 I take simple tools and apply them over and over and over again.
 And the best part is that anyone can do it.
 So get your pen and papers out because I will be sharing with everyone something that completely turned my life around, and a tool that had a profound impact on my life.